danstarns/centralized-eth-erc20-payments/README.md

 The project consists of following Node.js services deployed independently:

 1. [API]() - User facing REST, handles account creation and withdrawal requests.
-2. [Receiver]() - Listens for account creation and deploys the [Receiver]() contract and associates the deployed contract with the new User.
+2. [Receiver]() - Listens for account creation and deploys the [Receiver Contract](./contracts/contracts/Receiver.sol) and associates the deployed contract with the new User.
 3. [Withdrawer]() - Listens for withdrawal requests and facilitates the transaction.
 4. [Watcher]() - Watches the [USDT Transfer](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L75) logs and records a deposit if the 'to' address is one belonging to a User.